estoicodev/mauricodev/README.md

 I'm Mauricio from Peru, and I create things on the web.
 I really enjoy learning languages like C, Python and JavaScript.
 I’m currently learning React and UI/UX Design.

 ---
 I'm looking for a part-time job as Front-end.
-You can contact me on Twitter as [@mauricodev](https://twitter.com/mauricodev) and you if you want any of my services you can [send me an email](mailto:vmcarrasco2810@gmail.com).
+You can contact me on Twitter as [@mauricodev](https://twitter.com/mauricodev) and if you want any of my services you can [send me an email](mailto:vmcarrasco2810@gmail.com).

 <!--
 **mauricodev/mauricodev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.